spdustin/nws-api-client-python/README.md

 from nws_api_client import NwsClient import os

-# The National Weather Service would like to know who is
-# using their API.
-Please include a user agent with all
-# API requests where value = your company name and email
-# (a contactable email address).
-This is the same as the
-# HTTP header 'User-Agent'.
-They'd also like to be able
-# to contact you if there's an issue with your API usage.
 with NwsClient(
     user_agent=os.getenv("NWSCLIENT_USER_AGENT", ""),
 ) as nws_client:

     res = nws_client.alerts_query()

-    assert res is not None

     # Handle response
     print(res)